BRAIN-TO/GIRFReco.jl/example/README.md

 The Julia REPL can be launched from the Command Palette (For Windows and Linux: Press `Shift + Ctrl + P`; For Mac: Press `Shift + Command + P`) by searching the command `Julia: Start REPL`.

-In the launched REPL, simpley execute the following command after launching REPL to run the whole demonstration script (including data download):
+In the launched REPL, simply execute the following command after launching the REPL to run the whole demonstration script (including the data download):

 ```julia
 include("run_example.jl")